DenizGokayHamzali/Exploring-Machine-Learning-with-Python/Clustering/README.md

 # Clustering Live Selling Products based on Reactions and Engagement

-The goal of this project is to cluster live selling products based on customer reactions ang engagement, such as the number of comments and shares to a Facebook post.
+The goal of this project is to cluster live selling products based on customer reactions ang engagement, such as the number of comments and shares to a Meta (formerly Facebook) post.

 The dataset used in this project contains one CSV file: Live.csv, obtained from machine learning repository of University of California Irvine.
 Each row represents a product, and there are a total of 13 features, including customer reactions and engagement metrics.